NikkelM/Game-Pass-API/README.md

 <details>
 <summary><code>keepCompleteProperties</code></summary>

-Whether or not to keep the original, complete list of properties for the fetched games.
+Whether to keep the original, complete list of properties for the fetched games.
 Will be saved in a separate file per platform and market.

 | Type | Default value | Possible values | Required |
 | --- | --- | --- | --- |